Magiduck/magiduck.github.io/_posts/2021-04-22-ProjectVegang.md

 ## Visualizing the effect of veganism on the human body

-In my master Data Science for Life sciences I worked on a personal health project with Behzad Barati, Kylie Keyzer, André de la Rambelje and Henrike Vaartstra.
+In my master Data Science for Life sciences I worked on a personal health project with Behzad Barati, Kylie Keijzer, André de la Rambelje and Henrike Vaartstra.
 In this project we looked at the effect of a sudden change in diet to a fully plant-based diet

 This project was used as a way to improve in our data visualization skills.
 We created a Dashboard in Python with Panel and used the Bokeh visualization library for scientific plots.